-- 5.8 We will try to make sure that housing is accessible for people with physical disabilities by enabling the development of specialist, wheelchair accessible affordable housing.
-We will also ensure that homes can be readily adapted to meet changing needs as people grow older, by requiring homes to be built to Lifetime Homes standards wherever this is practically possible. - 5.9 The SHMA report includes an analysis of the housing requirements of specific groups and this together with the priorities identified in the new Supporting People Strategy, as well as specific local research, will inform our approach to the provision of supported housing to meet the needs of vulnerable households.
-Two of our
+5.8 We will try to make sure that housing is accessible for people with physical disabilities by enabling the development of specialist, wheelchair accessible affordable housing.
+We will also ensure that homes can be readily adapted to meet changing needs as people grow older, by requiring homes to be built to Lifetime Homes standards wherever this is practically possible.

-- 5.10 We are aware that there is a strong demographic trend nationally, which is also reflected locally, in respect of increasing numbers of older person households (over 65) and of particularly significance is the increasing number of frail older people.
-In response to this we have also developed an Older Persons Housing Strategy. - 5.11 With regard to the provision of new affordable housing to meet the needs of older people, we will continue to work in partnership with Kent County Council to deliver a second 40 unit 'extra care' scheme through the PFI initiative and will explore further opportunities for the delivery of a further 100 units of extra care housing.
+- 5.9 The SHMA report includes an analysis of the housing requirements of specific groups and this together with the priorities identified in the emerging new Supporting People Strategy, as well as specific local research, will inform our approach to the provision of supported housing to meet the needs of vulnerable households.
+Two of our immediate priorities in this regard will be the delivery of new supported housing schemes for young homeless people and people with a combined alcohol and substance misuse problem.
+These are also clear priorities within the emerging new Supporting People Strategy. - 5.10 We are aware that there is a strong demographic trend nationally, which is also reflected locally, in respect of increasing numbers of older person households (over 65) and of particularly significance is the increasing number of frail older people.
+In response to this we have also developed a Housing Strategy for Older People 2010-2015. - 5.11 With regard to the provision of new affordable housing to meet the needs of older people, we will continue to work in partnership with Kent County Council to deliver a second 40 unit 'extra care' scheme through the PFI initiative and will explore further opportunities for the delivery of a further 100 units of extra care housing.
 In addition, while we recognise that most older people would prefer to remain in their own homes for as long as possible we also believe that this choice is sometimes influenced by a lack of attractive alternatives.
 Consequently, on suitable sites, such as the proposed town centre regeneration project, we will explore the possibility of providing housing for older people that will meet their aspirations in terms of the design of individual homes and the surrounding environment and infrastructure.
-We will also explore the potential that shared ownership housing may have in meeting the housing needs of older people is set out in our Older Persons Housing Strategy. - 5.12 The delivery of an increased proportion of larger, family homes referred to in Appendix C, will help the Council to tackle the problem of overcrowding an issue that was highlighted in the CLG action plan on this topic in 20073.
+We will also explore the potential that shared ownership housing may have in meeting the housing needs of older people is set out in our Housing Strategy for Older People 2010-2015. - 5.12 The delivery of an increased proportion of larger, family homes referred to in Appendix C, will help the Council to tackle the problem of overcrowding an issue that was highlighted in the CLG action plan on this topic in 20073.
 We are aware that overcrowding is a problem that can disproportionately affect black and ethnic minority households.